e-kolpakov/e-kolpakov.github.io/processes/_posts/2023-03-11-highlight-the-best.md

 # Motivation

-[Last time][prev-post] we talked about recording what you do every day.
+[Last time][previous] we talked about recording what you do every day.
 This gives a lot of data on what you are doing, but has one disadvantage - it's a lot of data (pun intended), so it is less useful than it could be.

 Let's take reviewing pull requests as an example.
 If you did it frequently and maintained a